 The Goldman Sachs Group, Inc. is subject to the provisions of Section 203 of the Delaware General Corporation Law.
 In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
-A "business combination" includes a merger paset call or a transaction approved in a prescribed manner.
 A "business combination" includes a merger, asset sale or a transaction resulting in a financial benefit to the interested stockholder.
 An "interested stockholder" is a person who, together with affiliates and associates, owns (or, in certain cases, within the preceding three years, did own) 15% or more of the corporation's outstanding voting stock.
 Under Section 203, a business combination between The Goldman Sachs Group, Inc. and an interested stockholder is prohibited unless it satisfies one of the following conditions: